fin-hypergrid/grouped-header-plugin/README.md

 ```
 (The only reason this is a function rather than a literal is for access to `this` and `config` at run-time.)

-Note that `this.backgroundColor` refers to another custom property to be used when defined rather than `config.backgroundColor` (which is often white so not useful here).
+Note that `this.backgroundColor` refers to another custom property to be used (when defined) rather than `config.backgroundColor` (often white, so not so useful here).